Squiggle logoSquiggle

 logScore

 A log loss score.
-Often that often acts as a scoring rule (opens in a new tab).
+Often that often acts as a scoring rule.
 Useful when evaluating the accuracy of a forecast.

 Note that it is fairly slow.